 90'

-Crash Site is a fully cooperative sci-fi action RPG board game where players take on the role of Bravo Team—an elite squad of super-mercs who are stranded on a hostile world lightyears from home.
+Crash Site is a fully cooperative sci-fi action RPG board game where players take on the role of Bravo Team—an elite squad of super-mercs stranded in a nightmarish wilderness lightyears from home.

-Explore the wreckage of your fleet's crash around the region, recruit unlikely allies, loot powerful gear, scavenge supplies, stealth through enemy zones, and clash with nightmarish hordes in tactical combat.
-Every mission is a fight to survive—and secure the lands around your crash site.
+Explore the wreckage of your fleet's crash scattered around the lands, recruit unlikely allies, loot powerful gear, scavenge supplies, stealth through actively hostile zones, and clash with ravenous hordes in tactical combat.
+Every mission is a fight to survive.
+Secure the world around your crash site or be consumed by nature itself.

-This is a non-linear campaign game with multiple missions, all with unique exploration and story mechanics leading up to challenging combat encounters with diverse enemies and environments.
+This is an open world campaign game with multiple missions, all with unique exploration and story mechanics leading up to challenging combat encounters with diverse enemies and environments.
 Every choice matters.
-From story decisions and exploration paths to mission outcomes and collected gear, your actions permanently shape the world around you—organically, and without a time limit.
-To keep the experience fresh and accessible, Crash Site features no legacy elements, but includes a simple and intuitive save system so you can pick up right where you left off—across multiple sessions and campaigns.
+From story decisions and exploration paths to mission outcomes and collected gear, your actions permanently shape the world around you; organically, and without a time limit.
+To keep the experience fresh and accessible, Crash Site features no legacy elements, but includes a simple and intuitive save system so you can pick up right where you left off across multiple sessions and campaigns.
 No two games are ever the same.

 What this game has...

-Dice Rolling!
+Dice Chuckin'!
 But there are no "skill checks" aka dice checks to pass.
 Players make all the decisions in combat and exploration.
 Dice are used for 3 things:

 1.)
-A single D6 di to determine enemy behaviors on their turn
+A single D6 di to determine certain enemy behaviors on their turn

 2.)
 A given number of custom D6 combat dice to deal damage with